Not everyone knows what "mindset" means or why it counts.

 Fees

 Sessions are one hour and can be in person, on the phone, or via Zoom (recorded on request).
-I charge a competitive $100 hourly rate for individual training as plug-and-play, meaning no contracts.
-As a bonus, if you're in Vegas, we can share a game and I can observe your play.
+I charge a competitive $145 hourly rate for individual training as plug-and-play, meaning no contracts.
+As a bonus, if you're in Vegas, we can share a game so I can observe your play.

 Credentials

 I teach live-cash strategies for No Limit Hold'em.
 Privately and in major Strip poker rooms, I’ve played 1/3, 2/3, 2/5, 3/5, and 5/5/25 games.
-I've also trained online, and have coached low-to-mid stakes NLHE players.
-I remain a passionate advocate for those curious about poker, especially women.
+I've trained cash beginners, recs, and low-to-mid stakes grinders.
+I remain a passionate advocate for those curious about the game, especially women.
 I invite you to explore my journey under "Cards."

 Let's connect